Notice of Privacy Practices

 As Required by Law

-We will disclose a participant’s protected health information when required to do so by federal, state or local law.
+We will disclose a participant’s protected health information when required to do so by federal, state or local law, including with the Department of Health and Human Services if it wants to see that we are complying with federal privacy law.
 For example, we may disclose a participant’s protected health information when required by national security laws or public health disclosure laws.

-To Avert a Serious Threat to Health or Safety
+To Prevent a Serious Threat to Health and Safety.

-We may use and disclose a participant’s protected health information when necessary to prevent a serious threat to a participant’s health and safety, or the health and safety of the public or another person.
+We may use and disclose your protected health information when necessary to prevent a serious threat to your health and safety, or the health and safety of the public or another person.
 Any disclosure, however, would only be to someone able to help prevent the threat.
-For example, we may disclose a participant’s protected health information in a proceeding regarding the licensure of a physician.
+For example, we may disclose your protected health information in a proceeding regarding the licensure of a physician.

 To Plan Sponsors